Djimon Hounsou Announces Plans to Pop the Question

-Born in Cotonou, Benin on April 24, 1964, Djimon Gaston Hounsou emigrated from West Africa to Paris at the age of 13 with his brother Edmund.
-Homeless, the strikingly-handsome 6’4″ hunk led a hand-to-mouth existence, till he was discovered by French fashion designer Thierry Mugler who hired him as a runway model.
+Born in Cotonou, Benin on April 24, 1964, Djimon Hounsou emigrated from West Africa to Paris at the age of 13 with his brother Edmund.
+Homeless, the strikingly-handsome 6’4″ hunk led a hand-to-mouth existence, until he was discovered by French fashion designer Thierry Mugler.
+Mugler hired him as a runway model.

 After spending time strutting up catwalks all across Europe, Djimon made his way to Hollywood to take a shot at showbiz.
 He first found work in music videos, appearing in everything from Paula Abdul’s “Straight Up” to Madonna’s “Express Yourself.”
 His big break came in 1997 when Steven Spielberg cast him in Amistad as Cinque, the lion-hearted, slave revolt leader.